mohanr/mohanr.github.io/_posts/2024-10-01-CollaborativeEditorPatterns.md

 # Breaking paragraphs into lines

-The title describes the essence of once such algorithm( Plass and Knuth ) to break paragraphs.
+The title describes the essence of one such algorithm( Plass and Knuth ) to break paragraphs.

 {% highlight OCaml %}
 open Stdlib